-We are committed to training family physicians who are interested in future careers that include an emphasis on ambulatory family medicine, the health of the public, and a leadership in community health care delivery.
-We are looking for mature, self-directed medical students who are committed to leading teams of health care providers, improving community health care, leading innovations in practice, providing exemplary outpatient care with an emphasis on effective chronic disease management.
+We are committed to training family physicians who are interested in future careers that include an emphasis on ambulatory family medicine, population health, and a leadership in community health care delivery.
+We are looking for mature, self-directed medical students who are committed to leading teams of health care providers, improving community health care, leading innovations in practice, and providing exemplary outpatient care with an emphasis on evidence based chronic disease management.
 Duke Family Medicine Residency Program will provide you the tools for success.

 To be considered for an interview, students or graduates from an LCME-accredited medical school must: